techiediaries/techiediaries/_posts/2020/angular-10/2020-07-14-angular-http-client.md

 We are calling the `post()` method from the injected instance of *HttpClient*.
 The first parameter is the API endpoint and the second parameter is the *customer* data object.
 We also subscribe to the observable returned by the `post()` method.
 If the operation is successful we display *POST Request is successful* and the data on the console.
 If there is an error we log the error on the console

-For a step by step tutorial.
-Make sure to read

 ## <a name="Conclusion">Conclusion</a>

-So we have seen how to interact with a RESTful API server using common HTTP methods i.e GET, PUT, PATCH, DELETE and POST.
+So we have seen how to interact with a RESTful API server using common HTTP methods i.e GET, PUT, PATCH, DELETE and POST in Angular 10.

 For the sake of testing we have used a fake REST API server but you can use the same examples with a real backend server.